SamFinni/COSC310-Chatbot/README.md

 `convo.dat` file must begin with an empty line, and end with two empty lines.

-First 2 topics of convo.dat must be default statement response and default question response, respectively.
+First 5 topics of convo.dat must be default statement responses, followed by 5 default question responses.

 Correlation algorithm likely won't scale well when many more topics are added.